-- Be in academic good standing and have completed 15 hours of academic credit with a cumulative GPA of at least 2.0. - Be in good standing with the conduct process throughout the semester in which they serve.
+Be in academic good standing.

+- Be in good standing with the conduct process throughout the semester in which they serve.
 Good standing is defined as having no record of misconduct during the semester(s) in which a student wishes to serve on the panel.
 A serious history of misconduct could disqualify a student for service. - To go through a minimum of 4 hours of training.